mariotoffia/goasciidoc/README.md

 ### Macros

-There are a initial support for macros in _goasciidoc_, currently only _${gad:current:fq}_ is supported and will substitute the macro to the current fully qualified path to the source file.
+There are a initial support for macros in _goasciidoc_, for example _${gad:current:fq}_ is supported and will substitute the macro to the current fully qualified path to the source file.
 This can be e.g. used for inclusions of source code.

 **Example Documentation**
 ```go